AnantharamanLab/METABOLIC/README.md

 &emsp;One should notice that the paired reads are in the same line.

 ## Result files

-After running the whole program you will obtain the following files:
+After running the whole program (perl script) you will obtain the following files:

 - **METABOLIC result table**